 - The person who attempts to drop the table is not the owner of the table. - The table is in use when the drop is attempted.
-The drop is postponed until the table is no longer in use. - The table has a UNIQUE or PRIMARY KEY defined for it, and the PRIMARY KEY is referenced by a FOREIGN KEY in another table.
+The drop is postponed until the table is no longer in use. - The table has a UNIQUE OF PRIMARY KEY defined for it, and the PRIMARY KEY is referenced by a FOREIGN KEY in another table.
 First drop the FOREIGN KEY constraints in the other table, then drop the table. - The table is used in a view, trigger, stored procedure, or computed column.
-Remove the other elements before dropping the table. - The table is referenced in another table's CHECK constraint. - Note DROP TABLE does not delete external tables; it removes the table definition from the database.
+Remove the other elements before dropping the table. - The table is referenced in the CHECK constraint of another table.

+DROP TABLE does not delete external tables; it removes the table definition from the database.
 You must explicitly delete the external file.